Eliriah/Intergalactic_Assailants/README.md

 # Intergalactic_Assailants

 ## About
 This project is a fixed shooter arcade inspired game where the player controls an avatar, moving it side to side in order to eliminate all the enemies that are descending.
-This GUI version of the game allows the player to move side to side through user input, trying to avoid the enemy and their projectiles.
-The player will be able to shoot the enemy in attempts to destroy it and win the game.
-If the player is unable to destroy all the enemies before they descend or if the player dies then the game will end.
+This GUI version of the game allows the player to move side to side through user input, either pressing a to move left or d to move right, trying to avoid the enemy and their projectiles.
+The player will be able to shoot the enemy by pressing the spacebar in attempts to destroy them and win the game.
+If the player is unable to destroy all the enemies before they descend or if the player is shot by an enemy projectile and is killed, then the game will end.

 ## Installing
 https://github.com/Eliriah/Intergalactic_Assailants